Majdi-Aref/restaurant/README.md

 # "Savour"

 - "Savour" is a restaurant website that enables customers to book a table online.
-- People who would like to online book a table in a restaurant would benefit from using this website.
+- People who would like to book a table online in a restaurant would benefit from using this website.
 - I developed "Savour" as my project portfolio 4 for my remote, full-stack software development diploma with the Code Institute in Dublin, Ireland.
 - The name of this project on Github is "restaurant", and its name on Heroku is "savour".
 The actual name of this project on the restaurant website is "Savour".

 ![Screenshot demonstrating website responsiveness on all screen sizes](readme-images/responsiveness-1.png)

-# 1. User stories:
+# 1. User stories

 ## 1. 1.
 Admin wants to add new items to the menu